Package 'spldv'

 digits

-the number of digits
+Integer.
+The number of digits for summary methods.

 Details